Nsustain/.github/profile/README.md

 have close contact with problems related to the environment and sustainability.
-Farmers, in contrast, are possibly the mmost-knowledgeable group.
+Farmers, in contrast, are possibly the most-knowledgeable group.
 They know about the biggest problems that need the greatest solutions.